moj124/NGX/README.md

 pipenv run python3 manage.py runscript run_video
 ```

+## Troubleshooting

+Its common over multiple executions of the ''pipenv run python3 manage.py runserver'' will produce redundant TCP connections after the attempts of closing down via 'CTRL + C'.
+In order to counteract this problem, run the follow command:

+'''
+sudo lsof -t -i tcp:8000 | xargs kill -9
+'''
+This should kill any remaining TCP connection, allowing the established connection to the local webpage being served via the runserver command highlighted above.

 ## NAO programming interface
 In order to develop the system with usage of the NAOqi software, the Python SDK of Naoqi must be downloaded from [here](https://www.softbankrobotics.com/emea/en/support/nao-6/downloads-softwares), you may find this installation guide helpful [here](https://developer.softbankrobotics.com/nao6/naoqi-developer-guide/sdks/python-sdk/python-sdk-installation-guide#python-install-guide).